 A Front Office Run by the Future of Medicine

-Here at Princeton Brain and Spine Care, we work with students looking to get into a medical profession and give them experience in an office setting.
+Here at Princeton Brain, Spine and Sports Medicine Care, we work with students looking to get into a medical profession and give them experience in an office setting.
 Below are testimonials of students who benefited from our clinical assistant program.
 If you’re a pre-med student looking for clinical experience, please call the office to inquire for details – 215-741-3141.

 In 2017, I was a fresh premedical graduate from TCNJ, and had absolutely no idea how to begin to pursue a medical career.
 It was at that time that I decided to march my resume to as many doctor's offices as I could and ask if they had any shadowing opportunities.
 The one and only doctor to respond to my request with Dr. Seth Joseffer.
 I was astonished and honored to have the opportunity to learn from such an accomplished, humble, and truly magnificent physician.
-Observing Dr. Joseffer both in the OR and during clinic hours at Princeton Brain and Spine allowed me to better understand the life of a physician and gave me a platform to ask questions pertaining to my own path into medicine.
-After a few months of shadowing, I was offered the opportunity to work with Dr. Joseffer and the Princeton Brain and Spine team as a Clinical Assistant.
+Observing Dr. Joseffer both in the OR and during clinic hours at Princeton Brain, Spine and Sports Medicine allowed me to better understand the life of a physician and gave me a platform to ask questions pertaining to my own path into medicine.
+After a few months of shadowing, I was offered the opportunity to work with Dr. Joseffer and the Princeton Brain, Spine and Sports Medicine team as a Clinical Assistant.

 PBSC has allowed me to examine our medical practice from many avenues.
 First and foremost, I have been able to assist in patient care every single day, working alongside our exceptional clinical staff.
 Additionally, I work with the many departments behind the scenes to ensure we are delivering excellent patient care such as our billing, legal, and special services departments.
 Through these interactions, I have learned some of the intricacies of what goes into making a medical practice successful.
 In August of 2018, I began a new role as the Clinical Assistant Supervisor.
 In this position, I have developed and maintained guidelines for the Clinical Assistants, organized meetings, train staff, conducted performance evaluations and assisted in coordinating staff schedules.
-I also serve as the Shadowing Coordinator for Princeton Brain and Spine, helping students and residents gain meaningful shadowing experiences in our clinic and OR.
-Perhaps most importantly, my time at Princeton Brain and Spine has introduced me to other premedical students that became my greatest support in the application process to medical school.
+I also serve as the Shadowing Coordinator for Princeton Brain, Spine and Sports Medicine, helping students and residents gain meaningful shadowing experiences in our clinic and OR.
+Perhaps most importantly, my time at Princeton Brain, Spine and Sports Medicine has introduced me to other premedical students that became my greatest support in the application process to medical school.
 After work, many of us would meet together to study for the MCAT, review our applications, and conduct mock medical school interviews.
-I started my journey at Princeton Brain and Spine lost and unsure how to accomplish my career goals, and will be leaving confident in my clinical and leadership skills, admitted to medical school, and with lifelong friends- all for which I am unfathomably grateful for.
+I started my journey at Princeton Brain, Spine and Sports Medicine lost and unsure how to accomplish my career goals, and will be leaving confident in my clinical and leadership skills, admitted to medical school, and with lifelong friends- all for which I am unfathomably grateful for.
 Thank you PBSC for the most formative years of my young adult life.

-I started this job at Princeton Brain and Spine with the anticipation of one day pursuing medical school.
+I started this job at Princeton Brain, Spine and Sports Medicine with the anticipation of one day pursuing medical school.
 Shortly after I met the providers and staff was when I realized I would get more out of this job than just an experience to put on my applications.
 I was met with individualized support not only towards my short-term professional goals, but also towards long-term personal goals.
 I had the opportunity to learn from the doctors in the office and operating room, which was an eye opening experience.
-The surgeons at Princeton Brain and Spine are incredible teachers with unique backgrounds, who understand what it means to provide exceptional care.
+The surgeons at Princeton Brain, Spine and Sports Medicine are incredible teachers with unique backgrounds, who understand what it means to provide exceptional care.
 PBSC fosters an inclusive environment that encourages personal growth and allows its employees to feel appreciated.
 This experience has definitely shaped me to be a better provider of healthcare in the future.